 Surgical Removal of Oral Melanoma Cancer Cells

-The number one treatment option for dogs with oral melanomas is surgical removal of the tumors.
+The number one treatment option for canines with oral melanomas is the surgical removal of the tumors.
 Surgically removing a tumor eliminates the source of the problem.
-Sometimes, surgical excision is only half the battle, though.
+Sometimes, surgery is only half the battle, though.

 This is especially true in situations where a dog's cancer has already metastasized because it means the cancerous cells have traveled to other body parts.
-Sadly, oral melanoma is always a metastatic disease, meaning that it quickly spreads to create new tumors throughout the body, especially if it reaches the lymph nodes.
+Sadly, oral melanoma is always a metastatic disease, meaning that it quickly spreads to create new tumors throughout the body, especially if it reaches the lymph nodes and lungs.

 Removing the cancerous cells is helpful but it doesn't eradicate all of the cancer because it is a metastatic disease - at this point, it has already moved to other parts of the body by way of the local lymph nodes.
 When cancer metastasizes, it often invades surrounding local lymph nodes, which then naturally move to other internal systems and organs, spreading the cancerous cells as they go.